LassoSoft/LassoGuide/lasso_guide_source/operations/sessions.rst

     session_start('Site_Preferences', -useAuto)

 Session Example
 ---------------

-This example demonstrates how to use sessions to store user-specific values which are persisted from request to request.
+This example demonstrates how to use sessions to store user-specific values, which are persisted from request to request.
 It displays a form which the user can manipulate.
 The user's selections are saved from one request to the next.